mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 ## Role Description

 Once you have confirmation that your new headcount has been approved, you’re ready to begin the recruitment process.
-Complete the [Job Description portion](https://docs.google.com/document/d/1rpTI2NKu4H_781vpx_eD9Fku7go4gGDs1P7bJAMQvAU/edit#) and share with your Recruiter, who will schedule a [Recruiter In-Take Session](https://handbook.mattermost.com/contributors/join-us/staff-recruiting/Recruiting Cadences) to review the remainder of the in-take template.
+Complete the [Job Description portion](https://docs.google.com/document/d/1rpTI2NKu4H_781vpx_eD9Fku7go4gGDs1P7bJAMQvAU/edit#) and share with your Recruiter, who will schedule a [Recruiter Intake Session](https://handbook.mattermost.com/contributors/join-us/staff-recruiting/recruiting-cadences.html) to review the remainder of the intake template.

 Your Recruiter will be based on the role and team.
 This may differ depending on Recruiting Team bandwidth, and will be communicated on a case-by-case basis.
 * Technical Individual Contributor Roles -- Teresa Novoa